-The repayment of the first half of the 2020 deferred employer Social Security tax under the Coronavirus Aid, Relief, and Economic Security (CARES) Act is due by January 3, 2022.
-The IRS has stated that if any portion of the deferral is paid late, penalties will be assessed on the entire deferral.
+The repayment of the second half of the 2020 deferred employer Social Security tax under the CARES Act is due by January 3, 2023.
+The IRS has stated that if any portion of the deferral is paid late, penalties will be assessed.
 IRS instructions for depositing the deferred tax can be found here.
 Viventium will not deposit the tax on your behalf.

 For a copy of the SSA Fact Sheet, click here.

-The 2022 monthly limit for qualified transportation fringe benefits and for qualified parking will increase to $280, up from $270.
-The 2022 health flexible-spending arrangement limit will increase to $2,850, up from $2,750.
+The 2023 monthly limit for the qualified transportation fringe benefits and for qualified parking will increase to $300, up from $280.
+The 2023 health flexible-spending arrangement limit will increase to $3,050, up from $2,850.

 |Contribution and Out-of-Pocket Limits for Health Savings Accounts and High-Deductible Health Plans|